ChrisMcquade/mobile-billing-tech-demo/README.md

 - *"…the widget dispatches its events straight onto window"* — set `CONFIG_B.mode = "simulated"` and run only Frame A live.

 You can also call `window.__demoB.auditIsolation()` in the console at any point.

-### What has not been checked against the real widget

-Everything above about the two frames was verified against a stand-in `<ces-messenger>` implementing the documented API, in headless Chromium. **It has not been run against the real deployment**, because the environment the change was built in has no outbound access to `gstatic.com`, so the widget script could never load.
-One run with `?debug` against the real deployment settles it — that is what the isolation audit is for.

 ### Getting a component into the transcript